redsquirrelstudio/laravel-backpack-import-operation/README.md

 ***Boom***

-Your column is ready for action
+Your column is ready for action.

 ```php
 CRUD::addColumn([